uqlibrary/uqlibrary-fryer-search/README.md

 This component is only used in Drupal, called from [Search manuscript collections](https://web.library.uq.edu.au/locations-hours/fryer-library/search-manuscript-collections).

-A commit to github will deploy and drupal will automatically pick up the new version.

 ### Getting Started
 Install Node.JS and run the following oneliner in the project directory:
 ```sh